 In the early centuries of the first millennium BCE, the Iron Age spread through Europe.
 There are much more abundant sources of supply for iron than there are for tin and copper.
-This made it possible to use iron in a range of artefacts for which bronze was too expensive, for example nails for building, and iron or iron-tipped tools for agriculture.
+This made it possible to use iron in a range of artifacts for which bronze was too expensive, for example nails for building, and iron or iron-tipped tools for agriculture.
 New iron tools allowed farming to be extended into areas with heavier soil.

 Substantial villages and associated field systems were now common in western and central Europe.
 By the end of the 8th century most of the peoples of Europe had adopted iron working, though bronze remained important in ornamentation, alongside the rare and more valuable gold.